MrChapelle/DataShare/README.md

 1) Hello :) <br>
 2) Nice to meet you too , my name is John, what is your name ? <br>
 3) How are you ? <br>
-4) I just come back from the office and I would like to know What was my maximum speed between yesterday and today ? <br>
+4) I just come back from the office and I would like to know What was my maximum car speed between yesterday and today ? <br>
 5) What was my maximum speed each day this month ? <br>
 6) What are my maximum speed statistics this year ? <br>
 7) It's a little bit cold here, Could you give me the current indoor temperature ? <br>